torproject/tor/doc/HACKING/tracing/EventsCircuit.md

 - OR circuits are the ones going through us that we have not initiated and thus only seen by relays.

-Many operations are done on the base (general) circuit and some are specific to an origin or OR.
-The following section decribes each of them by circuit type.
+Many operations are done on the base (general) circuit, and some are specific to an origin or OR.
+The following section describes each of them by circuit type.

 ## Trace Events